 - Why boondocking isn’t really free

 - Annual breakdown of our RV camping stays and costs (2014-2020)

 Before we dive into RV camping costs

-While we have tracked our annual camping expenses since we began RVing, we never got around to doing annual summary blog posts.
-We did, however, do an overall annual snapshot of our RV life expenses, for the years 2015 and 2016.
-How and where we camp, and what we pay for it, changes.
-And so now after six years of RV travel, we feel this article provides a good overview of how it has averaged out over time.
+While we tracked our annual camping expenses since we began RVing, we never got around to doing annual summary blog posts.
+However, we did an overall annual snapshot of our RV life expenses for the years 2015 and 2016.
+How and where we camp and what we pay for it changes.
+And now, after six years of full-time RV travel, we feel this article provides a good overview of how it has averaged out over time.

 For the record, we are not suggesting that our RV camping expenses are typical.
-We know many RVers who spend way more than we do on RV camping, and many more who spend way less.
+We know many RVers who spend way more than we do on RV camping and many more who spend way less.
 Everyone RVs differently.
 But in this article, we share OUR personal experience.
-The ways WE like to camp has evolved over the years.
-We hope that by giving some more insight into our RV travel style and expenses, it will provide you with some kind of a useful guide, as you plan and budget for your own RV travels!
+The ways WE like to camp evolved over the years.
+We hope that giving some more insight into our RV travel style and expenses will provide you with a useful guide as you plan and budget for your own RV travels!